UT-ADL/milrem_visual_offroad_navigation/README.md

 #### Putting it all together

-Following video shows off-policy evaluation of the whole system on recorded session.
-Colored trajectories as produced with crops of the original camera image used as goal, as shown in the video.
+Following video shows off-policy evaluation of the whole system on a recorded session.
+Colored trajectories are produced with crops of the original camera image used as goal, as shown in the video.
 White trajectory comes from the final goal.

 [![Delta park off-policy final](https://drive.google.com/thumbnail?authuser=0&sz=w1280&id=1hXT95sj3iY2_OIvyIv8ObQHLKkCdJ1Lu)](https://drive.google.com/file/d/1hXT95sj3iY2_OIvyIv8ObQHLKkCdJ1Lu/view?usp=sharing "Delta park off-policy final")